arizvisa/ida-minsc/docs/static/tutorials.rst

    just output their results as a breakpoint.
 In the prior tutorial, we chose :py:func:`database.offset` in order to calculate the relative address.
-Instead of doing it that way, there's a class in the :py:mod:`tools` module that we can use to transform an address.
-   So let's use :py:class:`tools.remote` instead.
-To construct this, we'll need our remote address.
+Instead of doing it that way, there's a class in the :py:mod:`tools` module that we can use to transform an address named :py:class:`tools.remote`.
+So let's use this instead.
+To construct this class, we'll need to pass our remote base address as a parameter.

 .. code-block:: python